Bkassh/gitops-demo/README.md

 When I created the AKS cluster I added two labels namely "app" and "environment" in the nodes to showcase Node Affinity module which is ideal for a production scenerio where a pod only has to run on a node with a specific CPU or in a specific availability zone.
 The code is available in the deployment manifests which effectively makes the nginx app pod run on the node labeled with the above two labels.

-The Kubernetes Manifests for the nginx app is available in a structured directory in the other repository (https://github.com/Bkassh/compredict-demoapp) and the Flux CD manages the deployment well in the AKS cluster with changes made in the manifests.
+The Kubernetes Manifests for the nginx app is available in a structured directory in the other repository (https://github.com/Bkassh/-demoapp) and the Flux CD manages the deployment well in the AKS cluster with changes made in the manifests.
 To check that, I changed the replicaset in the production deployment manifest file from "1" to "2" and I could see within 60 seconds two pods are created in the AKS cluster node.

 The deployed nginx application is viewed as follows.
 ![alt text](images/image-9.png)

 ### 4. Integrate Prometheus and Grafana for monitoring my Kubernetes resources

 The Github Actions "1.
-Create Azure K8s Cluster for Compredict GitOps Demo and monitor with Prometheus and Grafana" workflow, applies the complete change (AKS Cluster Creation + Flux install + enable Prometheus and Grafana) as the terraform files in the "infrasttructure" folder are in the same Terraform state.
+Create Azure K8s Cluster for GitOps Demo and monitor with Prometheus and Grafana" workflow, applies the complete change (AKS Cluster Creation + Flux install + enable Prometheus and Grafana) as the terraform files in the "infrastructure" folder are in the same Terraform state.

 In the workflow after AKS cluster creation, in the step "AKS Monitoring Enabler", the helm commands adds, updates and installs the Prometheus and Grafana repository to the AKS Cluster to enable the respective monitoring tools.
 A new namespace named "monitoring" is also created.